prjctimg/huetiful/docs/content/pages/sorting-utilities.md

+---
-title: Sorting colors in collect
+title: Sorting colors
+---
 The library has a `sortBy` module which has utilities for sorting colors using different factors as criteria.

 All the sorting functions: